 Preferred Qualifications

-The successful candidate will have a passion and interest in preserving and advancing water quality, and have:
+The successful candidate will have a passion and interest in preserving and advancing water quality.
+Ideally the candidate will have:

-• Knowledge of and experience with aspects of wastewater, soil evaluation, state/federal regulations, and wastewater management.
+• Knowledge of and experience with aspects of groundwater, hydrology, state and federal regulations, and watershed management.

 Logistics

-A full-time position will work 7.5 hours per day, 5 days per week; a part-time position will work up to 20 hours per week with some schedule flexibility.
-Work location is dependent upon MassDEP’s needs and candidate’s preference of MassDEP’s office locations in Boston, Woburn, Worcester, Lakeville or Springfield, MA.
-Duties will be performed largely in an office setting with travel for trainings and meetings, for which a valid driver’s license and private means of transportation is required.
+This full-time NEIWPCC position will work 7.5 hours per day and is based in the New York State Department of Health office located in Albany, NY.
+Duties will be performed largely in an office setting with the potential for field work and occasional travel, for which a valid driver’s license and private means of transportation are required.
 After six months of employment, this position may be eligible for a hybrid work schedule for in-office duties, subject to approval and program needs.

 What We Offer

-The anticipated annual salary range for a full-time position is $70,000 to $90,000, a part-time position will be compensated at an equivalent hourly range of $35-$45.
-NEIWPCC offers an outstanding comprehensive benefits package for full-time employees:
+The anticipated annual salary range for this position is $60,000 to $75,000.
+NEIWPCC offers an outstanding comprehensive benefits package for eligible employees:

 To Apply